akashuv-21/parase/README.md

 The equation evaluates the similarity between two tables by modeling them as tree structures \\(T_a\\) and \\(T_b\\).
 This metric evaluates how accurately the table structure is predicted, including the content of each cell.
-A higher TEDS score indicates better overall performance in capturing both the table layout and the textual content.
+A higher TEDS score indicates better overall performance in capturing both the table structure and the content of each cell.

 **TEDS-S (Tree Edit Distance-based Similarity-Struct).**
 TEDS-S stands for Tree Edit Distance-based Similarity-Struct, measuring the structural similarity between the predicted and reference tables.
-While the metric formulation is identical to TEDS, it uses modified tree representations, denoted as \\(T_a'\\) and \\(T_b'\\), where the nodes correspond solely to the table structure, omitting any cell-level content.
+While the metric formulation is identical to TEDS, it uses modified tree representations, denoted as \\(T_a'\\) and \\(T_b'\\), where the nodes correspond solely to the table structure, omitting the content of each cell.
-This allows TEDS-S to concentrate on assessing the structural similarity of the tables, such as row and column alignment, without being influenced by the textual data contained within the cells.
+This allows TEDS-S to concentrate on assessing the structural similarity of the tables, such as row and column alignment, without being influenced by the contents within the cells.

 ## Benchmark dataset

 ### Document sources